dougtoppin/presentation-splunk-docker/PITCHME.md

 * How will long term data storage be managed
 * Developers must recognize the value and provide log entries that are complete and useful rather than numerous little messages that could have been contained in a single message
 * Useful to be able to query for what’s being logged that wasn’t before
++++
+### Lessons Learned

 * Filtering out what you do not need might be easier than filtering in what you want (so that you do not miss anything new)
+* useful to filter out what you don't want rather than filter in because you might miss events